Table of contents

 If a user opens a window that has components that are bound to a tag that the user doesn't have clearance to read or write to, the component will get a forbidden overlay.

-One of Ignition’s key features is the ability to easily log, edit, and retrieve data from a SQL database.
+One of Ignition’s key features is the ability to easily log, edit and retrieve data from SQL databases.
 By default, all database interaction is limited to defined queries on the Ignition Gateway, which may be called from clients based on the credentials of the user.
 These queries can be parameterized to allow for dynamic database interaction while ensuring only relevant data is accessible.
-It is recommended to only use parameters for individual variables rather than allowing longer SQL chunks to prevent SQL Injection.
+It is recommended to only use parameters for individual variables rather than allowing longer SQL chunks to prevent SQL injection.